emberjs/rfcs/text/0711-deprecate-auto-location.md

 ## Transition Path

-We'll begin with deprecating history, in next major release we set history as the default.
-Since auto is default today, and almost always resolve to history, most users won't need to do a thing and they'll still get history behavior in the next major release.
+We'll begin with deprecating auto, in next major release we set history as the default.
+Since auto is default today, and almost always resolve to history, most users won't need to do a thing and they'll still get history location in the next major release (but set directly, without auto resolving to it).

-There are two groups to consider:
+There are two groups to consider though:

 1. People who need auto-detection (hash/history switching) and
 2. Those that have explicitly set location to 'auto'.